Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-hp-port.md

 12. Compare the source array with the destination array.

 13. Display the comparison result in the serial terminal.
-If the comparison is successful, the message \"DATA Transfer is Successful\" displays.
+If the comparison is successful, the message "DATA Transfer is Successful" displays.
 Otherwise, the serial terminal displays an error message.

 ## Running Linux CDMA Application Using the Vitis Software Platform